ethereum/ethereum-org-website/src/content/developers/tutorials/how-to-write-and-deploy-an-nft/index.md

 Yasssss!
 You just deployed your NFT smart contract to the Ethereum chain!

-To understand what’s going on under the hood, let’s navigate to the Explorer tab in our [Alchemy dashboard ](https://dashboard.alchemyapi.io/explorer).
+To understand what’s going on under the hood, let’s navigate to the Explorer tab in our [Alchemy dashboard](https://dashboard.alchemyapi.io/explorer).
 If you have multiple Alchemy apps make sure to filter by app and select “MyNFT”.

 ![View calls made “under the hood” with Alchemy’s Explorer Dashboard](./alchemy-explorer.png)